Cannes Film Festival: 10 films to watch

 In a line-up short of British offerings, this Polish-French-UK co-production from UK-based Polish filmmaker Pawel Pawlikowski is the closest thing Britain has to a Palme d'Or contender.

-Backed by Film4, Cold War (Zimna Wojna) is a love story set in Europe in the 1950s between two people from very different backgrounds.
+Backed by Film4 and the British Film Institute, Cold War (Zimna Wojna) is a love story set in Europe in the 1950s between two people from very different backgrounds.

 Central to its storyline is Mazowsze, a popular Polish folk music and dance group set up in 1948.